catalyst-cooperative/pudl-catalog/README.md

 The Intake docs list a bunch of
 [potential use cases](https://intake.readthedocs.io/en/latest/use_cases.html).
-here are some features that we're excited to take advantage of
+Here are some features that we're excited to take advantage of:

 ### Rich Metadata